deep-spin/understanding-spigot/README.md

-# understanding-spigot
+This repository will contain the code for the paper "Understanding the Mechanics of SPIGOT: Surrogate Gradients for Latent Structure Learning"

-Code for the paper "Understanding the Mechanics of SPIGOT: Surrogate Gradients for Latent Structure Learning"
+COMING SOON!